dthyresson/pixeez/README.md

 2. The `createPic` mutation is called
 3. The image is saved to storage
 4. A new Pic record is created in the database
-5. The CreatePicFanOutJob is enqueued
+5. The `CreatePicFanOutJob` is enqueued
-6. Three jobs are enqueued by the CreatePicFanOutJob:
+6. Three jobs are enqueued by the `CreatePicFanOutJob`:
    - Remove Background Job
    - Describe Pic Job
    - Extract Metadata Job